1. Best Time to Visit Thailand: Weather and Festivals

 Chiang Mai's Old City and Temples

 Chiang Mai, the largest city in northern Thailand, is known for its well-preserved Old City and over 300 ancient temples.
-Among the most famous are Wat Phra Singh, with its stunning Lanna-style architecture, and Wat Chedi Luang, which houses a massive chedi (stupa) partially destroyed by an earthquake in the 16th century.
+Among the most famous are Wat Phra Singh, with its stunning Lanna-style architecture, and Wat Chedi Luang, which houses a massive chedi (stupa) that was partially destroyed by an earthquake in the 16th century.

 Phuket's Beaches and Nightlife